AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: : Adaptive User Retention Optimization

+In the non-stationary recommendation environment illustrated in Sec.~\ref{sec:data}, the recommendation policy is continuously facing users with new behavior patterns.
+From the perspective of HiP-MDP, different $\theta$ at different episodes will lead to new environment dynamics $T$ and reward functions $r$.
+Although the state abstraction network in Sec.~\ref{sec:encoder} can help policies \textit{identify} environment novelty, the policy itself needs to be able to actively \textit{adapt} to new environment parameters.
+This is similar to the well-known cold-start issue in recommendation~\citep{schein2002methods,lam2008addressing}, but happens implicitly during online training.

-Instead of evaluating the state-action pair $(s,a)$ pessimistically with the minimum of a pair of Q networks~\citep{scott2018addressing,haarnoja2018soft}, the optimistic state-action value estimation is defined as $Q_{\mathrm{UB}}(s,a)=\mu_Q(s,a)+\beta\sigma_Q(s,a)$, where $\mu_Q$ and $\sigma_Q$ represent the mean and standard deviation of the outputs from the Q networks, respectively, and $\beta$ is a hyper-parameter.
-According to \citep{kamil2019better}, the exploration action $a_E$ can be calculated by extending the original policy output $a_T$ in the direction of gradient ascent of $Q_{\mathrm{UB}}(s,a)$:
+An ideal approach to deal with such issue in RL is exploration.
+We consider the approach of optimism under uncertainty~\cite{kamil2019better} with the optimistic state-action value estimation, defined as $Q_{\mathrm{UB}}(s,a)=\mu_Q(s,a)+\beta\sigma_Q(s,a)$, where $\mu_Q$ and $\sigma_Q$ represent the mean and standard deviation of the outputs from the Q networks, respectively, and $\beta$ is a hyper-parameter.
+The exploration action $a_E$ can be calculated by extending the original policy output $a_T$ in the direction of gradient ascent of $Q_{\mathrm{UB}}(s,a)$~\cite{kamil2019better}:

-where $\Delta=\left[\nabla_a Q_\mathrm{U B}(s, a)\right]_{a=a_T}$ is the gradient of $Q_\mathrm{UB}$ with respect to the action, and $\delta$ is the step size hyperparameter.
-However, determining the extent to which the original action should be extended, i.e., the step size $\delta$, can be challenging, as a small step size may lead to inefficient exploration, while a large step size can result in inaccurate linear approximation.
-As illustrated in Fig.\ref{fig:3} (left), the state-action function can exhibit multiple peaks, and an improper step size may cause the exploration action to miss a local optimum, resulting in poorer exploration.
+where $\left[\nabla_a Q_\mathrm{U B}(s, a)\right]_{a=a_T}$ is the gradient of $Q_\mathrm{UB}$ with respect to the action $a_T$, and $\delta$ is the step size hyperparameter.
+However, determining the extent to which the original action should be extended, i.e., the step size $\delta$, can be challenging, as a small step size may lead to inefficient exploration, and a large step size can result in inaccurate gradient approximation.
+As illustrated in Fig.\ref{fig:3} (left), the state-action function can exhibit multiple peaks, and an improper step size may cause the exploration action to miss a local optimum.